pherfkens/PROJECT_MBDM_GROUP1/final assignment/README.md

 ---- The output contains of multiple PRIM plots, but most importantly the dataframe sorted on least desired values for the outcomes.

+##
-Also, this directory cotain a couple of other directories, where data is stored.
+This drectory contains of couple of other directories, where data is stored.

 `archive\` where the archive files are stored from [policy_search.py](policy_search.py).